Self-Supervised Learning with a Multi-Task Latent Space Objective: Experiments

 \subsection{Validation of Multi-Predictor Multi-Crop}

-We first validate our solution to the instability of multi-crop training in predictor-based Siamese frameworks.
-As discussed in \cref{sec:stabilized_multi_crop}, a shared predictor must align representations from both global and local crops, often causing instability.
+We first validate our solution to the instability of multi-crop training in self-predictive frameworks.
+As discussed in \Cref{sec:stabilized_multi_crop}, a shared predictor must align representations from both global and local crops, often causing instability.
 To address this, we assign a separate predictor to each view type while keeping the encoder shared, and train BYOL, SimSiam, and MoCo~v3 under identical settings.

-\paragraph{Setup.} All experiments use a ResNet-50~\citep{he2016resnet} backbone and follow the original training recipes of each method, except that batch sizes are reduced to 1024 for BYOL and MoCo v3\footnote{ This allows training on a single 4-GPU node, with only marginal impact on accuracy.}.
-Models are trained for 200 epochs on ImageNet-1k~\citep{deng2009imagenet} with standard augmentations.
-We use two global and four local views.
-The only modification is the introduction of view-specific predictors; all other hyperparameters remain unchanged.

-\paragraph{Evaluation protocols.} Representation quality is measured using (1) linear evaluation, where a linear classifier is trained on frozen backbone features, and (2) non-parametric $k$-nearest neighbor (kNN) evaluation on the embedding space.
+\paragraph{Setup.} All experiments use a ResNet-50~\cite{he2016resnet} backbone and follow the original training recipes of each method, except that batch sizes are reduced to 1024 for BYOL and MoCo v3\footnote{ This allows training on a single 4-GPU node, with only marginal impact on accuracy.}.
+Models are trained for 200 epochs on ImageNet-1k~\cite{deng2009imagenet} with standard augmentations.
+Representation quality is measured using (1) linear evaluation, where a linear classifier is trained on frozen backbone features, and (2) non-parametric $k$-nearest neighbor (kNN) evaluation on the embedding space.

-\paragraph{Results.} \cref{tab:multi-crop_rocks} reports linear and kNN accuracies.
+\paragraph{Results.} \Cref{tab:multi-crop_rocks} reports linear and kNN accuracies.
 Introducing view-specific predictors lets all three frameworks benefit from multi-crop training.
 In BYOL, linear accuracy rises from 70.7\% to 74.7\%.
 SimSiam and MoCo~v3 show similar gains of around +4 points each.
 All runs converge reliably at standard learning rates, confirming that the shared predictor was the main source of instability.

-These results demonstrate that predictor-based SSL methods can fully benefit from multi-crop augmentations once predictors are decoupled by view type.
-The modification is lightweight, requires no changes to the loss, and generalizes across frameworks.
+These results demonstrate that self-predictive SSL methods can fully benefit from multi-crop augmentations once predictors are decoupled by view type.
+The modification is lightweight and generalizes across frameworks.